 Inevitably, given the furore over the threat of badger culls, Barkham’s book was also topical and urgent.
 As the debate over the cull continues, Barkham weighs the evidence on both sides of the argument, and delves into the rich history of the badger - from their prehistoric arrival in Britain through centuries of persecution to their cuddly re-invention in Wind in the Willows.
 Although he clearly comes down on the side of badger plenitude, he allows the reader to develop their own view towards the alternatives that this enigmatic beast presents: “stupid or intelligent?
 Predator or prey?
 Tame pet or wild thing?
 Fearsome or fearful?
 Good or evil?”

-Badgerlands was even more well-received than Barkham’s debut.
-The Independent praised a “timely and virtuous book … informative, lyrical and very personal” that succeeded in its attempt to “imaginatively demystifies badgers, the subject already, as this study shows, of far too much mystification.
+Badgerlands was even more well received than Barkham’s debut.
+The Independent praised a “timely and virtuous book… informative, lyrical and very personal”, which “imaginatively demystifies badgers, the subject already, as this study shows, of far too much mystification.
 It restores them to the ranks of eating, breathing, sensate mammals, with regular habits, social customs, daily needs.”
-For the Times, it was Barkham’s “weird, Louis Therouxlike sympathy for everybody involved” that made the book “as warmly human as it is meline … a terrific piece of work, one that increases everybody's understanding of the most difficult and controversy-ridden species of British fauna.”
+For the Times, it was Barkham’s “weird, Louis Theroux-like sympathy for everybody involved” that made the book “as warmly human as it is meline… a terrific piece of work, one that increases everybody's understanding of the most difficult and controversy-ridden species of British fauna.”

 Barkham’s third book was released in spring 2015, entitled Coastlines, to coincide with the 50th anniversary of the National Trust’s campaign to save the British coast.
 For this project, he explains, he undertook his most strenuous fieldwork to date: